IAM Access Analyzer is Enabled

 Verification

-After enabling Access Analyzer, verify it is working:
+After creating the analyzer, verify it is active:

 Additional Resources